Quadcryo/quadcryo/_posts/2024-06-07-cubicbiquadratic(update).md

 layout: post
 title:  On Finite Fields and Higher Reciprocity
 date:   2024-06-07 00:00-00
-description: Abstract for a new finished paper
+description: abstract for a new finished paper
 tags: mathematics
 ---